-Keep track of your papers by organizing them in a binder or notebook.
-The purpose of a notebook is to help keep track of and remember the material for each day's classes and to organize the material later to prepare for tests and quizzes.
+Keep track of your papers by organizing them in notebook is to help keep track of and remember the material for each day's classes and to organize the material later to prepare for tests and guizzes.
 It also helps make sure that your notes and assignments to do not get crumbled or ruined between your home and school.
 Use dividers to separate class notes or color-code your notebooks.
-Having separate "To Do" and "Done" folders helps organize worksheets as well as provide a central place to store completed assignments.
+Having separate "To Do" and "Done" folders helps organize worksheets as